Howdy! My name is Kareem Elsayed and I'm so glad you've decided to visit Trailblazer Uprising.

 Someone somewhere sometime might want a more concise bio... so here it is:

-Kareem Elsayed is a consultant, life coach, corporate trainer, public speaker, blogger, and former engineer.
+Kareem Elsayed is a life/career coach, corporate trainer, public speaker, blogger, and former engineer.
 After a successful career designing innovative medical devices and seeking deeper meaning and fulfillment in life, Kareem shifted careers in 2012 to establish his company’s corporate university, where he served as the Director of Global Education.
 He is now an Instructional Designer at Google.

-He is the founder of TrailblazerUprising.com, where he teaches young people to break away from society’s expectations and blaze their own trails.
+He is the founder of TrailblazerUprising.com, where he teaches young professionals to break away from society’s expectations and blaze their own trails.
 He finds deep fulfillment in helping people achieve their ambitions by sharing his message of hope and possibility – that life doesn’t have to be the way “they” say.

 Just share your name and email so I can send you the latest and greatest from Trailblazer Uprising.
 And don't worry - I'll never spam you or share your info with anyone.